elavoie/pull-sync/README.md

 end is synchronized, the other end will receive messages it does not understand.

-For a different solution to the problem of flow-control that uses an upper-bound on the size of the data that can be stored on the receiving side for better throughput, see [pull-credit](https://github.com/dominictarr/pull-credit).
+For a different solution that may provide better throughput, see [pull-credit](https://github.com/dominictarr/pull-credit).